fireundubh/pyro/README.md

 * The compiled scripts to be packaged will be copied there.
 * The folder will be removed if the procedure is successful.

 ### Supports Release/Final/Optimize

 * The `Release` and `Final` attributes are supported by only the FO4 compiler.
 * The `Optimize` attributed is supported for all games.
-* The built-in PPJ parser will ignore unsupported attributes.
+* The PPJ parser will ignore unsupported attributes.

 ### Performance